reach-sh/reach-lang/docs/src/rsh/compute/index.md

 ```

 A @{defn("conditional expression")}, written `{!rsh} COND_E ?
 NOT_FALSE_E : FALSE_E`, where `{!rsh} COND_E`, `{!rsh} NOT_FALSE_E`, and `{!rsh} FALSE_E` are expressions, selects between the values which `{!rsh} NOT_FALSE_E` and `{!rsh} FALSE_E` evaluate to based on whether `{!rsh} COND_E` evaluates to `{!rsh} false`.
+This expression will evaluate both the false and not-false sides of the
+computation is they are considered pure.
+Arithmetic is considered pure if you do not enable `{!rsh} verifyArithmetic}`,
+but it is actually not because of arithmetic faults.

 @{ref("rsh", "ite")}
 ```reach